marc-parillo/electron-builder/docs/Auto Update.md

 You can use a private repository for updates with electron-updater by setting the `GH_TOKEN` environment variable (on user machine) and `private` option.
 If `GH_TOKEN` is set, electron-updater will use the GitHub API for updates allowing private repositories to work.

+This can also be accomplished by calling the `setFeedURL` method just before you call `checkForUpdates`

+    autoUpdater.setFeedURL({

+        'provider': 'github',
+        'owner': '[your github username]',
+        'repo': '[your github repo]',
+        // BE CAREFUL!
+Anyone with this token has read/write access to your private and public repos
+        // Anyone who unpacks the asar file of your Electron app will see this token in plain text 'token': '[your personal access token set to "repo" scope]'

+      });
+      autoUpdater.checkForUpdates();

+**WARNING** This is HUGE SECURITY RISK for private repos because you have to place a READ/WRITE token to your repo in the source code that is packaged with your app.
+Even if the source code delivered as an asar file, the asar can be unpacked and viewed in plain text, exposing your token.

 Only for [very special](https://github.com/electron-userland/electron-builder/issues/1393#issuecomment-288191885) cases — not intended and not suitable for all users.
 Doesn't work [on macOs](https://github.com/electron-userland/electron-builder/issues/1370).

 **Note:** The GitHub API currently has a rate limit of 5000 requests per user per hour.
 An update check uses up to 3 requests per check.